approvals/ApprovalTests.cpp/doc/Troubleshooting.md

 **Root Cause**:

-A problem in your test program's `main()` means that ApprovalTests.cpp is not correctly set up for the Google Test framework.
+A problem in your test program's `main()` means that ApprovalTests.cpp is not correctly set up for your test framework.

 **Symptom**